 I know this sounds weird and it does take time to get used to, but it is worth it.
 Practice just running around the cities using only your mouse until you are comfortable with it.
 You'll get even better over time as you build up muscle memory.
 Make sure you can circle-strafe, that is, turn and strafe at the same time so you stay pointed at a target.

-There is a great video on YouTube demonstrating moving with your mouse.
+There is a great video I found on YouTube by SeriousPvP demonstrating moving with your mouse.
+Note that I didn't make this video, but it shows the exact same technique.

 Now while you're getting comfortable moving with the mouse, you can be planning your keybindings.
 Technically, you have the whole keyboard to work with, but realistically you can put everything you need on the left side of the keyboard so your hand can stay in a really comfortable position at all times.
 I bind four rows of six keys each (1-6, Q-Y, A-H, Z-N).